QCEA PEACE PROGRAMME

 Since 2000, and the adoption of UN Security Council Resolution 1325 on Women, Peace and Security (WPS), peace and security institutions have been obligated to integrate gender perspectives into their work at both an organisational and operational level.
 20 years on, this project addresses the remaining practical challenges to achieving this goal.
 Specifically, the importance of leadership, strategies for overcoming institutional resistance and a lack of knowledge of the relevance of ‘gender’.
 The overarching aim of this project is to fill an existing gap by producing content of use for those involved in peace and security field operations and institutions.

-Funded by the Economic and Social Sciences Research Council (ESRC) Impact Acceleration Account, this project builds on an existing collaboration between Dr Katharine A. M. Wright, Lecturer in International Politics at Newcastle University and the Quaker Council for European Affairs (QCEA) Peace Programme Lead, Olivia Caeymaex.
+Funded by the Economic and Social Sciences Research Council (ESRC) Impact Acceleration Account, this project builds on an existing collaboration between Katharine A. M. Wright, Senior Lecturer in International Politics at Newcastle University and the Quaker Council for European Affairs (QCEA) Peace Programme Director, Olivia Caeymaex.
 In November 2018 they co-organised a successful workshop ‘Towards an Inclusive Peace and Security: taking stock and sharing lessons on the gender dimension’ at Quaker House in Brussels bringing together practitioners, military personnel, civil society and academia to discuss the challenges to realising an inclusive peace through the UACES Gendering European Studies Network.
 One key outcome of the discussions was to reinforce the findings of Katharine’s research that individuals responsible for gender issues within both institutional and operational settings face significant resistance in their day-to-day work and that leadership on the Women, Peace and Security agenda is critical to its effective implementation.

 - - Why does gender matter?